-A zoom specification pull-down box is located above the Test Parameter Specification table.
-The "Zoom" pull-down box MUST be set correctly (at the same value as the zoom indicator on the lens) so that the software can convert image tracking data from pixel values to μm values.
+A zoom specification grid is located below the Actuator Control interface.
+The "Zoom" MUST be set correctly (at the same value as the zoom indicator on the lens) so that the software can convert image tracking data from pixel values to μm values.

-SquisherJoy Tip: Setting a Default Software Zoom Level
+MicroTester LT Tip: Setting a Default Software Zoom Level